interfecto/Koinos-Node-App/README.md

 </div>

+> ⚠️ **BETA SOFTWARE WARNING** ⚠️
+>
+> This software is currently in **BETA** and should be used at your own risk.
+While we strive for stability, this version may contain bugs, incomplete features, or unexpected behavior.
+>
+> **Use at your own risk** - The developers and contributors are not responsible for any data loss, system instability, or other issues that may arise from using this software.
+>
+> We recommend:
+> - Testing on non-production systems first
+> - Keeping backups of important data
+> - Reporting any issues you encounter
+>
+> For production use, please wait for the stable release.

 ## Overview

 Koinos Desktop Node is a cross-platform desktop application that makes running a Koinos blockchain node as simple as clicking a button.
 Built with Tauri (Rust + TypeScript), it provides a beautiful native interface while managing Docker containers, blockchain synchronization, and node operations behind the scenes.